Intreecom/robotlb/tutorial.md

 ### Firewall

 We don't want our nodes to be accessible from outside.
-In order to do so, we can put a label on all our cloud servers like `k8s`.
+To do so, we set a label on all our cloud servers like `k8s`.

 Then let's create a firewall with no rules and apply it to all servers with the label we created.
-In my case it will be `k8s`.
+In my case, it will be `k8s`.

 ### Kube API Load balancing

-To access kubernetes API you don't want to send requests to a particular server, because if it goes down, you will have to choose the next server to connect to yourself.
-In order to fix this issue we will deploy a small loadbalancer that will be watching over our control-panel nodes and we will be using it as an entry point for our kubernetes cluster.
+To access Kubernetes API you don't want to send requests to a particular server, because if it goes down, you will have to choose the next server to connect to yourself.
+To fix this issue we will deploy a small load balancer that will be watching over our control-panel nodes and we will be using it as an entry point for our Kubernetes cluster.

 My LoadBalancer server has IP `10.10.1.4`.